immerjs/immer/website/docs/complex-objects.md

 Because Immer will dereference own getters of objects into normal properties, it is possible to use objects that use getter/setter traps on their fields, like MobX and Vue do.

-Immer does not support exotic objects such as DOM Nodes or Buffers.
+Immer does not support exotic / engine native objects such as DOM Nodes or Buffers, nor is subclassing Map, Set or arrays supported and the `immerable` symbol can't be used on them.

 So when working for example with `Date` objects, you should always create a new `Date` instance instead of mutating an existing `Date` object.